Montgomery Museum of Art & History

 Highlighting Our Regional Artists

 The Montgomery Museum exhibits both historic and contemporary artwork.
 A focus of our collection is Lewis Miller, a nineteenth-century folk artist who lived most of his life in York, Pennsylvania.
 Miller often visited family in Christiansburg and produced work depicting many scenes in Montgomery County.
 From 1862, until his death in 1882, Miller resided in Christiansburg and is buried in the Craig Cemetery, which is under the museum’s care.
 In celebration of the tradition of local art highlighted by Lewis Miller, we sponsor frequently changing exhibits in the art gallery by regional artists.

 Celebrating Our Cultural Heritage

 The Montgomery Museum sponsors artist receptions, exhibit openings, and other events throughout the year.
-In late August, the museum sponsors Montgomery County Heritage Day showcasing traditional crafts people, antique automobiles and engines, traditional song and dance, as well as our traditional food ways.
+In late August, Montgomery County Heritage Day showcases traditional crafts people, antique automobiles and engines, traditional song and dance, as well as our traditional food ways.
 This event features special children’s areas for creative outlets, games, education and more.

 Sherry Wyatt, Curator